What is Assistive Technology (AT)?

 How Can I Make a Referral?

-The student is evaluated.
-The student and their teachers are trained on the AT device, corresponding goals are developed and strategies are implemented
+- The student is evaluated.
+The student and their teachers are trained on the AT device.
+Goals are developed and strategies are implemented.

-- Works to ensure that IEP teams consider current AT and AEM when determining the needs of a student.
+- Works to ensure that IEP teams consider current AT when determining the needs of a student.

 - Works to ensure that assistive technology mandates are provided on a complete and timely basis and consistently used and supported to enable the student to achieve their academic goals.